mclarac/95888-mzm-project/README.md

 The script `nyc-socrataAPI-requests.py` reads and uses an APP token, a key ID, and a key secret.
 In order to avoid Professor Ostlund and TAs to sign up to NYC Open Data for an app token, the file `nycopendata-API-key.txt` will be provided so they'll be able to run the script without any problems.

 ## Running the app
-To run the app go to command prompt (or Anaconda prompt) and navigate to the directory where the app is located (inside the folder `./app/)` - keep in mind that the root folder *must* contain the folders `./app/` and `./cleaned-data/`.
+To run the app go to the Anaconda prompt and navigate to the directory where the app is located (inside the folder `./app/)` - keep in mind that the root folder *must* contain the folders `./app/` and `./cleaned-data/`.
 Then, just type:
 ```
 app.py
 ```